 Foremost among the advantages that come with credit card debt consolidation is converting multiple monthly payments into one.
 Ideally, this one payment will be lower than the total amount of the remittances you were making each month before consolidating.

 Depending upon the method you choose, you could also see a reduction in the amount of interest you pay each month.
 Under certain circumstances, you might also improve your credit utilization ratio, which will bring a commensurate bump in your credit score.
 All of these factors together will give you a leg up financially, reduce the stress you feel, and make your debt easier to pay off.

 Credit Card Debt Consolidation Methods

 The leading strategies include balance transfer credit card accounts, personal loans, home equity loans, and debt management.
-Each of these has pros and cons you’ll need to weigh when determining your best options for credit card consolidation.
+Each of these has pros and cons you’ll need to weigh when determining your best best options for credit card debt consolidation.

 Let’s take a look at each one.